0Mysterio0/ArcadeProject1.1/README.md

 12. Randomize initial placement of fruits and suckers

-13. Fruit gets placed into basket
+13. Fruit gets placed into basket, on top of one another

+14. Have order matter when collecting fruits

 ###Extra:
 Ex1. after losing, the fruit gets sucked up and out of your basket.